The Joy of Not Working

 How can we help you and your people to find joy in at least 80% of your work?

-It was marvellous.
+It was marvelous.
 We went white-water rafting, we zip-wired across 600 ft canyons, we saw monkeys, crocodiles and sloths and we spent a lot of time on the beach or in the rainforest.
 Wet and wonderful, Costa Rica aims to be the first carbon-neutral economy in the world.

 Most importantly I cut myself off from work for those five weeks.
 Not an email, tweet or work-related phone call.
 I’m not sure I would go for total internet cold turkey, though.
 I still used my iPhone to find out how to spot a sloth (so cute) or why Costa Rica abolished its army (a very wise move, as it turned out).